 Lombok, Flores, Komodo National Park, Sumba

-The islands of Nusa Tenggara, including Lombok & the Gili Islands, Flores & Sumba, typically experience dry season between April and September with plenty of sunshine and blue skies.
-These months are an ideal time to travel if you are planning to climb Mt Rinjani or dive off the coast of Lombok, the Gili Islands and in the Komodo National Park.
+The islands of Nusa Tenggara, including Lombok & the Gilis, Flores & Sumba, typically experience dry season between April and September with plenty of sunshine and blue skies.
+These months are an ideal time to travel if you are planning to climb Mt Rinjani or dive off the coast of Lombok, the Gili islands and in the Komodo National Park.
 Wet season falls between October and March, with November, December and January seeing the most rainfall.

 Like the neighbouring island of Bali, the average temperature is fairly consistent year round across the Nusa Tenggara islands, ranging from 27-29°C.